shadow006tr/File-Type-Analyzer/Project/src/analyzer/README.md

 ### Copyright ###

 > The course has a copywrite by Hyperskill and JetBrains.
-I'm just putting my core here for anyone stuck at a problem.
+I'm just putting my solutions here for anyone stuck at a problems.
+>
-> If you like the questions then please consider buying the course at [HyperSkill.org](https://hyperskill.org/)
+> If you like the courses questions then please consider buying the course at [HyperSkill.org](https://hyperskill.org/)